 Now what if you just learned that someone you know has bipolar disorder?
 Your picture of the person may have changed in some subtle and not so subtle ways.
 In both instances, the intricate details of their portrait may have faded, replaced by broad exaggerated strokes resulting in a piece of art that more closely resembles a caricature drawing rather than a work of realism.

-1.)
-People living with bipolar disorder spend most of their time in mania
+1. People living with bipolar disorder spend most of their time in mania

 People diagnosed with bipolar disorder experience depression exponentially more often than mania (a state of extreme over-activity and arousal with elevated, expansive or irritable mood which requires hospitalization) in their daily lives.
 Depending upon the type of bipolar, the person may spend 3 to 37 days depressed for each day manic or hypomanic.
 Some are never manic, but have only infrequent periods of hypomania (periods of less severely activated symptoms of mania) or mixed states (periods when both depressive and hypomanic symptoms are present).

-2.)
-People living with bipolar disorder are often out of control or dangerous
+2. People living with bipolar disorder are often out of control or dangerous

-People diagnosed with bipolar disorder, when receiving proper treatment, can and most often do avoid the extremes of either mania or depression.
-What’s more, people who have missed a single dose of medicine are not instantly going to run out and buy a car, engage in promiscuous or reckless behavior, or become hostile.
-Though infrequent, when public disruptions do occur, many people with bipolar disorder are unnecessarily incarcerated instead of being given mental health or medical treatment — which puts the individual at greater risk of being a victim of violence.
+When receiving proper treatment, people can and most often do avoid the extremes of either mania or depression.
+What’s more, people who have missed a single dose of medicine are not instantly going to engage in promiscuous or reckless behavior, or become hostile.
+These infrequent, public disruptions do occur.
+However, many people with bipolar disorder are unnecessarily incarcerated instead of being given mental health or medical treatment.
+This puts the individual at greater risk of being a victim of violence.

-3.)
-People living with bipolar disorder don’t want to give up the highs of mania
+3. People living with bipolar disorder don’t want to give up the highs of mania

-4.)
-People living with bipolar disorder are unreliable, untrustworthy and unemployable
+4. People living with bipolar disorder are unreliable, untrustworthy and unemployable

 The above facts are not offered to paint a rose-colored view of this complicated condition.
 Exceptions do exist.
 The challenges are real.
 Left untreated, symptoms can be devastating.
 But extremes are not norms.
 Knowledge breeds understanding and acceptance.
-These myths not only lead to discrimination but prevent people from getting the treatment and support they need to live in wellness.
+These myths not only lead to discrimination, but prevent people from getting the treatment and support they need to live in wellness.
 We must paint new portraits of people living with bipolar disorder — portraits that reflect the complexity, colors, lights and darks of any person’s life.